 Steps for Making Baked Onion Rings

-A more detailed and printable recipe can be found at the bottom of this article, but these are the general steps for making baked onion rings:
+You can find a more detailed and printable recipe at the bottom of this article, but these are the general steps for making baked onion rings:

 Step 1: Cut the Onion into Rings